-It’s taken me nearly a year to write this blog post because the experience was so mind blowing that I just couldn’t find a way to put it into words.
+It’s taken me nearly a year to write this blog post about ‘The Best Cruise Of My Life’ because the experience was so mind-blowing that I just couldn’t find a way to put it into words.
 Being a traditional type of cruiser, I am always in awe of the ships’ Captain and Godmother.
 Call me old fashioned, but I love that side of things.
-So when Elizabeth Hill, Godmother of Independence of the Seas, first commented on my Facebook page, I was so thrilled.
+So when Elizabeth Hill, Godmother of Independence of the Seas, commented on my Facebook page, I was thrilled.
 Elizabeth is such a lovely lady and she agreed to a telephone interview for my blog.
 We soon became friends and I helped Elizabeth create a blog of her own.

-We had talked about doing a cruise together and the day finally arrived when Elizabeth messaged me to say she had confirmed which date she would be cruising and would love for us to join her.
+We had talked about doing a cruise together.
+Then I received a message from Elizabeth to say she had confirmed the date she would be cruising and would love for us to join her.
 I was absolutely beyond excited!
 To be cruising on a ship with the Godmother was the most amazing experience I could imagine.
-And that’s exactly what is was, but better than I could have imagined.
+And that’s exactly what it was, but better than I could have imagined.

 There were nine of us in total and we all enjoyed dinner together in the main dining room.

 One of the benefits we enjoyed onboard was access to the Concierge Lounge.
-This is a dedicated area for top tier loyalty members, and VIP’s.
-Elizabeth was kind enough to extend the invitation to the entire group so we enjoyed a complimentary pre dinner drink and appetisers, with stunning views.
+This is a dedicated area for top tier loyalty members and VIPs.
+Elizabeth was kind enough to extend the invitation to the entire group so we enjoyed a complimentary pre-dinner drink and appetizers, with stunning views.

 Joshua enjoyed his Independence on the seas and would help himself to a chilled glass of water.

-We were also invited to a special ice show presentation for loyalty guests.
+We were invited to a special ice show presentation.

 We arrived at our first port of call, Bergen and joined a walking tour led by Cruise Director Craig Freeman.
-They were a little too fast for our group so we dropped back and found our way to the fish market.
+They were a little too fast on their feet for our group, so we dropped back and found our way to the lovely little fish market.
 The gentlemen of the group were struggling a bit with the walking (not that they would admit it), so we headed back to the ship.

 Joshua entertains Elizabeth with some of his magic.

 Day 3 saw our arrival into the Norwegian Fjords.
-I wanted to experience every minute of it, so I set my alarm for 4 am and made my way to the helipad.
+I set my alarm for 4 am and made my way to the helipad, as I wanted to experience every minute of it.
 Anyone contemplating on doing the same, please note that I didn’t see a thing for the first hour, including other passengers.